Farm ID: GOOD

 When Farmer Focus visits a farm, we show the farmers what the images and videos look like so they are confident in how we advocate for them.

-Our Founding Farmer and CEO, Corwin is still a farmer with his family. he enjoys visiting farms and sharing ideas with fellow farmers.
+Our Founding Farmer and Chairman, Corwin is still a farmer with his family.
+He enjoys visiting farms and sharing ideas with fellow farmers.

 When your name is Livengood and you live on Morning Light Lane, chances are, you should be farming.